filzamazahir/Pairsona/README.md

 - Sabrina Harris  Sabrina's Bechance: https://www.behance.net/rezilyent2510
 - Sam Brooks  https://www.behance.net/sambrooks2e259

+Note:
-Note: The back-end and front-end are not fully integrated in the deployed sites as of yet.
+- The back-end and front-end are not fully integrated in the deployed sites as of yet.
+- The name of this app has since been changed to Pairsona.
+Please vitsit http://www.pairsona.com